Welcome to Prague

 ACCESS in ACADEMICS

-New Media and Audiovisual Studies students attend classes for an average of 3 hours a day but class hours could vary anywhere between 1 to 10 hours.
-Classes typically have 8 to 10 students.
+New Media and Audiovisual Studies students attend classes for an average of 4 to 6 hours a day but class hours could vary anywhere between 1 to 10 hours.
+Classes typically have 5 to 10 students, though electives could be between 20 to 30 students.

-Services available for students with documented need: Low-distraction test environment; extra time on exams; modified deadlines and seating; note-taker; exam reader; audio recordings of lectures; a computer to take exams; syllabi/readings/assignments in advance; sighted companion; mobility orientation to campus; preferential seating in class.
+Services available for students with documented need: Low-distraction test environment; extra time on exams; modified deadlines and seating; note-taker; audio recordings of lectures; a computer to take exams; syllabi/readings/assignments in advance; sighted companion; preferential seating in class; mobility orientation to campus.
 The extent to which these services can be applied to direct-enroll FAMU courses varies.
 Students are suggested to start conversations about accommodations with their Student Services Coordinator early to ensure the program is a good fit.

 Your classes are held at the host university, Film and Television School of the Academy of Performing Arts in Prague (FAMU).
 The main building of FAMU is partly wheelchair accessible, with elevators and no steps at the entrance.
 Film Production students will spend a lot of time at Studio FAMU, located near Republic Square.
 Studio FAMU is not accessible by wheelchair.
 Photography students have classes in the main FAMU building.
 New Media and Audiovisual students have classes at FAMU’S Center for Audio Visual Studies.

 The first week’s intensive portion of language classes is held at the CET Center in the heart of Prague, conveniently located by public transportation.
-It has multiple floors, elevator access, and a wheelchair bathroom.
+It has multiple floors and an elevator.
+However, the restrooms and some classrooms are not wheelchair accessible.
 Public transport near the CET Center also has options for wheelchairs.
 After the first week, Czech language classes are held in the FAMU main building.

 CET occasionally plans mandatory academic activities and optional trips to nearby sites and other cities after class and on weekends.
 Excursions may involve urban walking, rural hiking, use of public transportation, and/or going up and down stairs.